|

 admit that I self-post my writings on my web site; in fact, I’ll confess

-right here and now that I like to pretend I’m getting published in New Yorker when I’m ‘doing it.'
+right here and now that I like to fantasize that I'm getting published

 Tuesday